vincent-hung/QHTC/README.md

 4. `git remote add origin https://github.com/nobodyrandom/NAME_OF_REPO.git`
 5. `git push -u origin master`

+(If you are really that lazy, I've included a shell script to run step 2 onwards to set up everything.
+Run it using `./init.sh` on terminal.
+No cmd support yet)

 If you would like to use quick deploy into heroku after you cloned.